Mashrou' Leila: Formation and name

 Mashrou' Leila's members enjoy the wordplay and ambiguity surrounding their band's name.
-In English, the name can be interpreted as either "One Night Project" or "Leila’s Project"; Leila being a very common given name in Lebanon.
+In English, the name can be interpreted as either "One Night Project" or "Leila's Project", Leila (written as ليلى) being a very common given name in Lebanon and (written as ليلة) the Arabic word for 'night'.
 When asked during an early interview about the origin of the name Mashrou' Leila, band members teasingly retorted that the band is a project started to collect money for a girl they knew called Leila.
-According to the band’s official Facebook page, Mashrou’ Leila means "An Overnight Project", named for the nocturnal nature of the project characterized by all-night jam sessions.
+According to the band's official Facebook page, however, Mashrou' Leila means "An Overnight Project", named for the nocturnal nature of the project characterized by all-night jam sessions.

 Mashrou' Leila

-In 2009, Mashrou’ Leila participated at Radio Liban's Modern Music Contest held at Basement (club) winning both the jury and popular awards in part due to their breakthrough single "Raksit Leila" (Leila's dance).
+In 2009, Mashrou’ Leila participated at Radio Liban's Modern Music Contest held at Basement (club) winning both the jury and popular awards in part due to their breakthrough single "Raksit Leila" (Leila's Dance).
 The first prize was a record deal.
-Mashrou' Leila’s self-titled debut album produced by B-root Productions (established by Raed El Khazen and Jana Saleh) was released in December 2009 at a steel factory in Bourj Hammoud (a suburb of Beirut) where an unprecedented number of attendees crowded the factory yard.
-The gig turned out to be Beirut's biggest non-mainstream event in recent years and has been a big hit among Indie and Rock fans in Lebanon.
+Mashrou' Leila's self-titled debut album produced by B-root Productions (established by Raed El Khazen and Jana Saleh) was released in December 2009 at a steel factory in Bourj Hammoud (a suburb of Beirut) where an unprecedented number of attendees crowded the factory yard.
+The gig turned out to be Beirut's biggest non-mainstream event in recent years and has been a big hit among indie and rock fans in Lebanon.
 Shortly after the release of their first album, the band burst into the spotlight of the Lebanese music mainstream when they were announced to be headlining the Byblos International Festival on July 9, 2010.
 The concert was one of the most anticipated events of the summer and was attended by scores of fans as well as the Lebanese prime minister Saad Hariri.